Programming

 - Broadly good quantitative skills

-The best way to gauge your fit is just to try it out.
+The best way to gauge your fit is just to try out programming.

-It seems likely that some software engineers are significantly better than average.
-These very best software engineers are often people who spend huge amounts of time practising.
+It seems likely that some software engineers are significantly better than average — and we’d guess this is also true for other technical roles using software.
+In particular, these very best software engineers are often people who spend huge amounts of time practicing.
 This means that if you enjoy coding enough to want to do it both as a job and in your spare time, you are likely to be a good fit.

 How to tell if you’re on track